Jane Caplan

-Jane Caplan is an academic and historian specialising in Nazi Germany and the history of the documentation of individual identity.
+Jane Caplan FRHistS (born 23 March 1945) is a British academic and historian specialising in Nazi Germany and the history of the documentation of individual identity.
 She is currently Visiting Professor at Birkbeck, University of London, Visiting Professor of History at Gresham College and Emeritus Fellow at St. Antony's College, University of Oxford.

 Education and career

 Caplan received her undergraduate and postgraduate degrees from Somerville College, Oxford during the 1960s/70s.
 After receiving her doctorate in 1974, she taught at Cambridge University, where she worked as a research assistant to Arnold J. Toynbee.
 While at Cambridge, Caplan helped establish one of Britain's first courses in Women's Studies.

-Caplan relocated to the United States, where she became Visiting Assistant Professor at Columbia University in New York.
+Caplan relocated to the United States, where she became visiting assistant professor at Columbia University in New York.
 She then moved to Bryn Mawr College in Pennsylvania, to become the Marjorie Walter Goodhart Professor of European History, a position she held until 2004.

 In 2004 she returned to the UK to become a member of the History Department at the University of Oxford.
-She is currently a Visiting Professor at Birkbeck, University of London.
+She is currently a visiting professor at Birkbeck, University of London.

-In 2011, Caplan became Visiting Fellow at the Max Planck Institute for the History of Science.
+In 2011, Caplan became visiting fellow at the Max Planck Institute for the History of Science.

-In addition to her position at Birkbeck, Caplan was appointed Visiting Professor of History for the 2013/2014 academic year at Gresham College.
+In addition to her position at Birkbeck, Caplan was appointed visiting professor of history for the 2013/2014 academic year at Gresham College.
 There she delivered a series of free public lectures in June 2014 collectively entitled "How do I know who you are?
 The History of Identity in Britain and Europe", following her research on individual identity.